0xZeruga/CicadaGames/README.md

 [X] Sort the creatures into tiers and determine their base attribute mods.

-[ ] Find images for head, chest, legs, boots, offhand and mainhand sprites (10 each for all except off/mainhand which has 20).
+[ ] Add possibility to recycle characters for cicadatokens.

 ## Wishlist (no current priority)